AI4Finance-Foundation/ElegantRL/docs/source/algorithms/qmix.rst

 QMix
 ==========

-`QMIX: Monotonic Value Function Factorisation for Deep Multi-Agent Reinforcement Learning <https://arxiv.org/abs/1803.11485>`_ is a value-based method that can train decentralized policies in a centralized end-to-end fashion.
-QMIX employs a network that estimates joint action-values as a complex non-linear combination of per-agent values that condition only on local observations.
+`QMIX: Monotonic Value Function Factorisation for Deep Multi-Agent Reinforcement Learning <https://arxiv.org/abs/1803.11485>`_ is a value-based method that can train decentralised policies in a centralised end-to-end fashion.QMIX employs a network that estimates joint action-values as a complex non-linear combination of per-agent values that condition only on local observations.

 -  Experience replay: ✔️
 -  Target network: ✔️